 DPS

-Founded in the United States in 2005.
-DPS is a brand that has evolved its own unique style, offering a wide variety of lightweight, high-performance skis.
+Founded in the United States in 2005, DPS is a brand that offers a wide variety of lightweight, high-performance skis and has evolved in its own way

 Review of "PisteWorks94"

-A freestyle all-mountain model that can be used from powder to parks.
+This freestyle all-mountain model is great for everything from powder to park terrain.
 Titanium reinforcement improves rebound and stability, making it suitable for tough riding.
-It is popular as a versatile ski that combines playfulness and power.
+It's a popular all-around ski that combines playfulness and power

 evaluation